 Business fraud is a broad term.
 It can refer to crimes committed by high-ranking employees in a business, or it can describe attacks committed against the businesses themselves.
 At the end of the day, business fraud almost always involves someone stealing money from someone else under the guise of business dealings.

 In either case, it’s a serious issue.
 That’s why it’s crucial to be alert to the types of fraud in business today.

 1. Payroll fraud

-Payroll fraud occurs when someone exploits your company’s payroll system to steal money under the guise of paying someone for their labor.
-Someone who has access to the payroll system will have the easiest time committing this type of fraud, but it can also be committed by anyone inside or outside the company with extensive hacking skills.
+Payroll fraud occurs when someone exploits your company’s payroll system to steal money while appearing to pay someone for their labor.
+An employee who has access to the payroll system will have the easiest time committing this type of fraud.
+But it can also be committed by anyone inside or outside the company with extensive hacking skills.

 Someone can commit payroll fraud by:

 - Submitting false timesheets to pay themselves or someone else more than they earned.